 Indicators of a Return to Normalcy A Review of Canada's November 2020 PNP Results

-As the world witnesses the first steps being taken towards global immunization against the novel coronavirus, signs of a slow but promising return to normalcy in Canada are emerging.
+As the world witnesses, the first steps being taken towards global immunization against the novel coronavirus, signs of a slow but promising return to normalcy in Canada are emerging.
 These indications are evident in a variety of ways, including immigration.

 According to CIC News, a leading Canadian immigration news source, the Provincial Nominee Program (PNP) began in 1998.
 That first year, the program only nominated a mere 200 candidates.
 Looking ahead, the program seeks to welcome 80,000 immigrants per year.
 Nearly 4,000 were invited to apply in November alone as immigration ramps back up.

-The PNP is an economic immigration initiative that empowers each province to create their own pathways for immigration in alignment with their specific priorities and objectives.
+The PNP is an economic immigration initiative that empowers each province to create its own pathways for immigration in alignment with its specific priorities and objectives.
 They include options for students and businesspeople, as well as semi-skilled and skilled workers, to bring their expertise to Canada.
 Under the PNP, there are over 80 streams across the 11 participating provinces and territories.
 Collectively, PNPs are among the country’s most popular and fastest-growing economic immigration options.

 Typically, PNPs require candidates to initiate the process by registering their interest – sometimes referred to as an Expression of Interest – through a system that will assign them a specific score based on a number of criteria.
 Candidates with the highest scores in their particular stream are then invited to officially apply.

 PNPs fall into one of two categories: base or express entry.
 Express Entry, also known as Enhanced PNPs, give provinces the ability to nominate applicants to the federal Express Entry system.
-This system is designed to encourage and fast-track applications from skilled immigrants who are needed to fill labour market gaps.
+This system is designed to encourage and fast-track applications from skilled immigrants who are needed to fill labor market gaps.
 It allows successful applicants to obtain permanent residency in six months or less.

 Here are some provincial highlights of the November results: